---

 ## Going deeper: performative prediction

-The phenomenon we're calling "feedback loop" has a formal research framework called **performative prediction** (Perdomo, Zrnic, Mendler-Dünner, Hardt 2020).
-It treats the deployed model $f_\theta$ as inducing a data distribution $\mathcal{D}(\theta)$ that depends on the deployed parameters, and studies when iterative retraining converges to a fixed point (a "performatively stable" $\theta$ where the model is accurate against the distribution *it induces*).
-The framework also subsumes *strategic classification*, where individual agents deliberately change their features to score better.
-The formal machinery is mostly relevant for algorithm designers; the *phenomenon* is what matters for analysts, which is why we stick with "feedback loop" in this chapter.
+The formal framework for what we're calling feedback loops is **performative prediction** (Perdomo, Zrnic, Mendler-Dünner, Hardt 2020).
+A deployed model $f_\theta$ induces a data distribution $\mathcal{D}(\theta)$; the theory studies when iterative retraining converges to a fixed point — a "performatively stable" $\theta$ that's accurate against the distribution it induces.
+It subsumes *strategic classification*, where agents change their features to score better.
+The machinery matters for algorithm designers; for analysts, the phenomenon is what to recognize.

 :::